 Parades will be held at the following dates and times:

 - Saturday, Aug.
-10 at 8:30 a.m.
+13 at 8:30 a.m.
 This parade is in conjunction with Plebe Parents’ Weekend, Aug.
-8-11, which marks the first time the plebes will see their parents since I-Day.
-The family reunions will occur Friday, Aug.9, after noon meal formation and are also open to the media.
+11-14, which marks the first time the plebes will see their parents since I-Day.
+The family reunions will occur Friday, Aug.
+12, after noon meal formation.

 Parades are a visual presentation of the military discipline, professionalism and teamwork necessary to succeed as a member of the U.S. Navy and Marine Corps, and have been a part of Naval Academy training since its establishment in 1845.